Tuition & Fees

 Health Insurance Options

-Massachusetts State law requires that students who attend college full-time pay a health insurance fee.
+Massachusetts State Law requires that students who attend college full-time pay a health insurance fee.
 You may qualify to waive this fee.
 Under state law, every student enrolled in at least a 75% full-time course load must participate in a qualifying student health insurance program or in a health benefit plan with comparable coverage.
+Massachusetts State Law requires students carrying 9 or more credits be enrolled in a qualified health insurance program.
+To enroll in the Nichols plan or submit a waiver, please complete the corresponding form at University Health Plans.

 Billing and Payment